 Even after the wagon trail was turned into a road by the likes of Joe Barbas it was still dusty and treacherous, and Old Joe became the sign that you were nearing the end of a long journey from the Highveld.

 In the 1950s the road was widened, straightened and tarred, and Old Joe’s position needed to move.
-His present resting place, 25 kilometres east of the R36 turn-off to Lydenburg, and 50 kilometres west of Nelspruit, is on a pedestal further down the pass from his original position.
+His present resting place, 25km east of the R36 turn-off to Lydenburg, and 50km west of Nelspruit, is on a pedestal further down the pass from his original position.
 Such was his fame that it was deemed safer to place Joe where the cars of curious visitors could pull off the road.

 Originally, Old Joe was painted white with a black tuxedo and bow tie, and gazed benignly down the Schoemanskloof Pass.
 But over the years his character changed and wannabe artists gave him an endless variety of outfits and personalities.